gazanas/Filtermap/README.md

 ```

 Since FilterMap makes use of Criteria API, the EntityManager should be present in the repository
-that why filtermap generates the EntityManagerAccess interface and its implementation which provides
+that's why filtermap generates the EntityManagerAccess interface and its implementation which provides
 the EntityManager object.

 FilterMap will generate the default implementation for this method during the compilation.